CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

     ![](images/ohioregion.png)

+# 02: Deploying the F5 Big IP Virtual edition solution and a Web server

-5. Search for **key pairs** and select **Key Pairs** from the EC2 feature
+1. Search for **key pairs** and select **Key Pairs** from the EC2 feature

     ![](images/keypair.png)

-6. On the **Create key pair** blade provide the name as **F5-Server-test** and click on **Create key pair**
+2. On the **Create key pair** blade provide the name as **F5-Server-test** and click on **Create key pair**

    ![](images/createkeypair.png)

-7. After the keypair is created successfully, an .ppk file will be downloaded to your machine.
+3. After the keypair is created successfully, an .ppk file will be downloaded to your machine.
 Ensure to save it safely as it will be used in further steps

-8. Navigate to https://aws.amazon.com/marketplace/ , search for the Marketplace image **F5 BIG-IP Virtual Edition - GOOD (PAYG, 25Mbps)**
+4. Navigate to https://aws.amazon.com/marketplace/ , search for the Marketplace image **F5 BIG-IP Virtual Edition - GOOD (PAYG, 25Mbps)**

-9. Select the Marketplace image and click on **Continue to subscribe**
+5. Select the Marketplace image and click on **Continue to subscribe**

    ![](images/bigipsubscribe.png)

-10. Under the **Subscribe to this software** section click on **Accept Terms** to accept the terms and conditions
+6. Under the **Subscribe to this software** section click on **Accept Terms** to accept the terms and conditions

    ![](images/f5bigipterms.png)

-11. Now search for **Cloud Formation** and select **stacks**
+7. Now search for **Cloud Formation** and select **stacks**

      ![](images/stack.png)

-12. Select **Create stack**
+8. Select **Create stack**

    ![](images/createstack.png)

-13. On the **Create stack** blade, provide the **Amazon S3 URL** as https://bigipf5good.s3.amazonaws.com/Testing-BigIP.yml and click on **Next**
+9. On the **Create stack** blade, provide the **Amazon S3 URL** as https://bigipf5good.s3.amazonaws.com/Testing-BigIP.yml and click on **Next**

    ![](images/createstack2.png)

-14. In the **Specify stack details** section enter the stack name as **f5deployment** and leave other parameters as default
+10. In the **Specify stack details** section enter the stack name as **f5deployment** and leave other parameters as default

    ![](images/specifystackdetails1.png)

-15. In the **Network Configuration** section, select the option as follows:
+11. In the **Network Configuration** section, select the option as follows:
    - Select the existing **VPC ID**
    - Select the existing subnets for BIGIP external interface Subnet ID, BIGIP internal interface Subnet ID, and BIGIP management interface Subnet ID

    ![](images/specifystackdetails2.png)

-16. Leave the other configurations to be set to default values and click on **Next**
+12. Leave the other configurations to be set to default values and click on **Next**

-17. Click on **Next** again
+13. Click on **Next** again

-18. On the review stack page, scroll down to the bottom and **check** the two options and click on **Create stack**
+14. On the review stack page, scroll down to the bottom and **check** the two options and click on **Create stack**

    ![](images/termsstack.png)

-19. Wait for 3 minutes for the deployment to be completed.
+15. Wait for 3 minutes for the deployment to be completed.

-20. Now on the **Stacks** page ensure the status shows as **CREATE_COMPLETE** for all the stacks.
+16. Now on the **Stacks** page ensure the status shows as **CREATE_COMPLETE** for all the stacks.
    ![](images/stackprogress.png)

-21. You can also view the stack progress of the main deployment only by turning the toggle off of the **view nested** option
+17. You can also view the stack progress of the main deployment only by turning the toggle off of the **view nested** option
    ![](images/stackprogresswonested.png)

-22. Search for **EC2** and select **Instances** to view the deployed F5 instance and web server instance
+18. Search for **EC2** and select **Instances** to view the deployed F5 instance and web server instance

    ![](images/ec2.png)

-23. On the instances page, click on each instance and review the configurations.
+19. On the instances page, click on each instance and review the configurations.

    ![](images/Instancespage.png)

-24. Click on the Web server instance, from the **Security** tab select the security group
+20. Click on the Web server instance, from the **Security** tab select the security group

    ![](images/wsinstancesummary.png)

-25. Now from the security group page select **Edit inbound rules**
+21. Now from the security group page select **Edit inbound rules**

    ![](images/wssecuritygroup.png)

-26. Click on **add rule** and add the port 80
+22. Click on **add rule** and add the port 80

    ![](images/wssecuritygroup2.png)

-27. Click on **Save rules**
+23. Click on **Save rules**

-28. Click on the F5 instance scroll down to the bottom and select the security group
+24. Click on the F5 instance scroll down to the bottom and select the security group

    ![](images/f5securitygroup.png)

-29. Now from the security group page select **Edit inbound rules**
+25. Now from the security group page select **Edit inbound rules**

-30. Click on **add rule** and add the ports 8443 and 443 if it's not been added already
+26. Click on **add rule** and add the ports 8443 and 443 if it's not been added already

-31. Click **Save rules**
+27. Click **Save rules**

-## Overview
+## Task 2: Accessing the F5 Dashboard

    In this task, you will access the F5 Big IP dashboard by using the Public Ip address.

-## Task 2: Accessing the F5 Dashboard

 1. Open **Putty** from your machine